augustinemathew/ai-agent-go/internal/task/README.md

 - **JSON Marshaling/Unmarshaling**: Implemented custom JSON serialization and deserialization for tasks with support for type-based parameter handling.

 ## Architectural Improvements

+### Child Task Output Forwarding in GroupExecutor

+The GroupExecutor now provides enhanced visibility of child task execution:

+1. **Preserved Task IDs**: Child task output messages retain their original task IDs, enabling clients to track individual tasks.
+2. **Dual Message Mode**: Both the original child task message and a summarized group task message are forwarded.
+3. **Real-time Content Updates**: For tasks like FileRead and BashExec, the content from each child task is included in forwarded messages.
+4. **Complete Execution Tracing**: Every stage of task execution is visible in the result stream.

+This improvement makes it easier to:
+- Track which specific child task is executing
+- See intermediate results from long-running tasks
+- Monitor system behavior more effectively
+- Maintain proper correlation between task outputs and their source tasks

 ### Simplified Executor Design